 We visited the Mon Calamari, the Quarren, and the planet Dac in the season four premiere during the Battle of Mon Cala, which resulted in the crowning of Lee-Char as the 83rd king of Mon Cala.
 On behalf of the Quarren people, Chieftain Nossor Ri pledged loyalty to Lee-Char’s rule.
 Perhaps, the alliance between the Mon Cal and Quarren had fallen on difficult times again, requiring a visit from Senator Padmé Amidala and Anakin Skywalker.
 In his notes, Dave wrote “Tundra Dowmeia” and “Tikkes.”
 Dowmeia succeeded Tikkes as Mon Calamari’s Senator in 22 BBY.
 The presence of both characters further reinforces how much closer the events are nearing Revenge of the Sith.
 With Padmé’s involvement, the appearance of Lee-Char, and a Quarren senator present, we can assume that heavy political themes revolving around the state of the planet and the war would have been the focus of this episode/arc.

-In season seven, we would have visited Naboo.
+At one point, we would have visited Naboo.
 The first time we saw Padmé’s home planet in the series was back in season one when mad scientist Dr. Nuvo Vindithe went off the deep end and recreated the Blue Shadow Virus.
 We saw the planet again in “Children of the Force,” “Shadow Warrior,” and “Crisis on Naboo.”
 I wonder what new parts of Naboo Padmé and her speeder bike would have taken us.
 Perhaps, someplace where she would have inevitably gotten into some trouble.
 Maybe a marketplace where she would have been saved by an unidentified artist, as depicted in the short comic “The Artist of Naboo,” which was written and illustrated by Episode III concept artist Erik Tiemens.

 The story follows an anonymous Naboo artist, who is captivated by the beauty of Padmé Amidala after a chance encounter.
 He begins using her as inspiration for his art which also leads to disturbing premonitions about her future, until he risks his life to save hers.